Drassil/git-wiki-theme/docs/Add-a-module.md

 (@NpcEntry, @NpcDisplayID, @NpcName, @NpcSubname, @NpcLevel, @NpcLevel, 35, 1, 1, 1.14286, 1, 1, 0, 2000, 2000, 2, 0, 2048, 0, 0, 0, 0, 0, 0, 7, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, '', 0, 1, 50, 50, 1, 0, 0, 1, 0, 0, 'npc_visualweapon', 12340);
 ```

-14. So, We have to run this query in the Database, Let's do it.
+14. So, We have to run (paste) this query in the Database, Let's do it.
 Open your DB Program ( Example : Navicat, HeidiSQL ) and run our code there, in this way :
 [[images/11.png]]